 This can be made with fresh or canned corn, making it super easy to find the ingredients.
 Adding in the bright peppers and tomatoes makes it a feast for the eyes as well.
 The perfect addition to your chicken dinner.
 It's like a colorful fruit salad, but with veggies.

 This is another one that I had never heard of before Oma introduced it to me.
+She said it was a 'new' addition to German cuisine.
 But trying new and unusual things is what keeps life interesting!